Chinchilla Behavior Characteristics

 A chinchilla may release an odor from his anal gland, which is a scent gland located in the opening of the anus.
 The odor is not particularly pungent but it is definitely noticeable within a range of about 2 meters and it is one of many warnings that a chin may give leading up to biting or urine spraying.
 In fact, most of the antisocial behaviors are signs pointing to the possible or eventual deployment of those two ultimate defenses.
 This odor also happens when the male chin tries to dominate the female.

 Chinchillas are capable of making an incredibly wide range of sounds, which are somewhat similar of a squirrel.
-Depending on their personal disposition, some chins are very vocal (gruffing, barking) while others may normally make no noise at all, but most fall somewhere in between.
+Depending on their personalities, some chins are very vocal (gruffing, barking) while others may normally make no noise at all, but most fall somewhere in between.

-When a chin want to communicate, is happy, feels annoyed, is scared or feels threaten makes sounds.
+When a chinchilla want to communicate, or happy, or feels annoyed, or is scared or feels threaten it will make sounds.
 One of the most common sounds that chins make is their “bark,” which actually sounds more like honking than barking and the chin makes it by standing still and abruptly drawing in air through his nose.
 The sound will vary in pitch between chinchillas.

 Chinchillas do NOT respond to negative actions – punishment like hitting, smacking or flicking, which can easily lead to wounds or reprimands by shouting or similar displays of anger.
 Such discipline is neither suitable nor effective in relating to chinchillas and it will have the opposite desired effect.
-Chinchillas antisocial behavior, directed at people, is defensive in nature and most often rooted in fear, frustration or stress.
 Therefore, when the chin receives a hostile reaction to his attempt to communicate these feelings, it justifies his need for a stronger defense and the behavior will worsen, even escalate.